tugbayatilla/adventofcode23/README.md

 - I do not need motivation in life, I got dicipline yet this time motivation wins :)
 - no test, couple of implementation tries :)

+### Part 2

+- Continue without tests.
+- So far so good. it will be great refactoring :)
+- this time i try to make more commits while writing code without tests.
+- Ofcourse i just changed a little.
+- Next time i will create more commits like I am following TDD.
+- implementation time max 20 min :)